fullstack-devops/ngx-mat-components/docs/theme-menu.md

 - `@Input() theme: FsThemeColorSchemes`
   Set the current theme (`'auto'`, `'light-mode'`, `'dark-mode'`).

+- `@Input() localStorageKey: string`
+  (Optional) The key used for storing the selected theme in `localStorage`.
+Defaults to `'fs-selected-theme'`.
+Use this if you want to scope the theme preference to a specific part of your app or avoid conflicts with other components.

 - `@Output() themeChange: EventEmitter<FsThemeColorSchemes>`
   Emits when the user selects a new theme.